– Cambridge Analytica and Trumps Fake News Factory

 Rikard Lindholm continues:

-– When we use Lookalike audience for our commercial customers, it works incredibly well.
+– When we use the Lookalike audience for our commercial customers, it works incredibly well.
 It is obvious that this would work just as well for the Centre Party if they are looking for multiple voters with common interests.
 But you can do it a lot more fairly than Trump did.
 Making voters lie at home on the couch is a dubious goal.
 Segmenting Facebook profiles and testing different messages and arguments, on the other hand, is just clever.

-Instead on Facebook, private individuals, individual politicians, loose groupings, sites and what is sometimes described as the “alternative media” dominate.
+Instead of Facebook, private individuals, individual politicians, loose groupings, sites and what is sometimes described as the “alternative media” dominate.
 Here, the use of Facebook pixels is not very common, but many of the players use similar methods as Trump’s fake news factory: to exaggerate and angle “real” news, which then often gets huge spread.

 – The difference between Sweden and the United States is that in the United States, the news is often shared, but in Sweden, opinions about news from the established media are shared.
 Media outlets in Sweden have greater public confidence than those in the United States, “says Marie Grusell, associate professor of journalism at Gothenburg University.